MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 .. note:: This policy should synchronize the copy buffer process with the LCD tearing signal.
 However,  this notion is sometimes not available.
 This chapter describes the copy buffer process without using the tearing signal (see :ref:`next chapter<section_lluidisplay_parallel_tearing>`).

 :ref:`This buffer policy<section_display_single_parallel>` requires two buffers in RAM.
-The first buffer is used by the application (back buffer) and the second buffer is used by the LCD controller to send data to the display (front buffer).
+The first buffer is used by the application (back buffer) and the second buffer is used by the LCD controller to update the display panel (front buffer).
 The content of the front buffer must be updated with the content of the back buffer when the Graphics Engine is calling the ``flush()`` function.

 The specification of the ``flush()`` function is to be **not** blocker (atomic, see above).